dongzgh/dongzgh.github.io/journal.md

 * Discussed with Jingjing about TOFEL test preparation

 * [L3MONSHAPE](#l3monshape)
-	* Continued learning of 'Entrepreneurship: How To Start A Business From Business Idea' from Udemy
+	* Continued the learning of 'Entrepreneurship: How To Start A Business From Business Idea' from Udemy

 * [HEXAGONMI](#hexagonmi)
 	* Added issue for Punch Direction line display